Angry five year old

 Any input from you would be so greatly appreciated as I have days at work, that I have to run into the bathroom and cry, because I feel like I am failing at the most important job in the world.

 First, I want to extend my sympathy for the travails you've suffered.
 Being a parent is hard under the best of circumstances.
 When you lose your home due to fire, lose a job, relocate internationally, and especially lose loved ones, parenting well becomes a Herculean task.
 When you haven't had the best parenting from your own mom and dad, things get even more complicated.

 Your description of your daughter's angry behavior isn't surprising, given the circumstances and your own self-described stress.
 When kids act like your daughter is acting, it's a cry for help.
 I suspect that your daughter has a lot of pent-up feelings about all these traumatic experiences, and also about her relationship with you, given all the stress you've been under.
 She needs your help to process those emotions.
 The simple way to say it is that she needs a good cry to get them off her chest.

 I think your daughter is also asking for more connection to you.
-Some kids can handle all day at school and daycare with parents working, but your daughter is clearly feeling disconnected from you by the end of the day.
-That makes her fight against your direction and requests.
-When kids who feel connected to their parents, they WANT to please them, as long as they aren’t on the defensive to get their own needs met.
-This isn’t a reflection on your overall relationship with your daughter, just an indication that after a long day, your connection has eroded and needs to be renewed before your daughter will accept your direction.
+Some kids can handle all day at school and daycare with parents working, but it sounds like your daughter is feeling disconnected from you by the end of the day.
+I say that because she is fighting against your direction and requests.
+When kids who feel connected to their parents, they WANT to please them, as long as they aren't on the defensive to get their own needs met.
+This isn't a reflection on your overall relationship with your daughter, just an indication that after a long day, your connection has eroded and needs to be renewed before your daughter will accept your direction.